MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/known-issues-limitations.md

 ## Web recorder

-- **Issue**: The web recorder will not work, if the selected language is Japanese.

-- **Workarounds**: Change the browser variable name to a latin string.
-You can find this setting under the **Advanced** options at the bottom of the web recorder dialog.

 - **Issue**: When adding elements or capturing images, the console and the designer are visible and they might obstruct the user.
 - **Workarounds**: Minimize the designer and console windows when you're adding UI elements or capturing screenshots.